brettwooldridge/HikariCP/README.md

 This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
 A value of 0 means leak detection is disabled.
-While the default is 0, and other connection pool implementations state that leak detection is "not for production"as it imposes a high overhead, at least in the case of HikariCP the imposed overhead is only 5μs (*microseconds*).
+While the default is 0, and other connection pool implementations state that leak detection is "not for production" as it imposes a high overhead, at least in the case of HikariCP the imposed overhead is only 5μs (*microseconds*) split between getConnection() and close().
 Maybe other pools are doing it wrong, but feel free to use leak detection under HikariCP in production environments if you wish.  *Default: 0*

 ``maxLifetime``<br/>
 This property controls the maximum lifetime of a connection in the pool.
 When a connection reaches this timeout, even if recently used, it will be retired from the pool.
 An in-use connection will never be retired, only when it is idle will it be removed.
-We strongly recommend setting this value, and to something reasonable like 30 minutes, or 1 hour.
+We strongly recommend setting this value, and using something reasonable like 30 minutes or 1 hour.
 A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.  *Default: 0*